sdaitzman/elementary-thumbdrive-creator/README.md

-# :penguin: Elementary/Ubuntu Thumb drive creator for Mac :penguin:
+# :penguin: *buntu Thumb drive creator for Mac :penguin:

 ## Instructions:
 1. Download Elementary OS or Ubuntu from their respective websites